VioletStarsinChains/FelixSaysDoubt/README.md

 Q: What is Mule 6?

 A: A nod to The Mule (Foundation) + Number Six (The Prisoner).
 It means: “the system cannot win.”

+Q: What is your goal here?

+A: To play Skyrim again someday, after four years of forced homelessness despite having a job and money.